The Zettelkasten method

-The generated ID is to be preferred, because it uses the date in the format YYYYMMDDHHMMSS, which is unique to the second.
-Also, my own experience shows that when you don't use easy-to-recognise IDs, you are less prone to assume stuff, making them better suited to cross-link files.
-Just try it yourselves!
+The default ID is a good call, because it uses the date in the format YYYYMMDDHHMMSS, which is unique to the second.
+Also, our own experiences show that when one doesn't use easy-to-recognise IDs, one is less prone to assume stuff, making them better suited to cross-link files.
+Just try it yourself!

 Once the problem of Identification was solved, another occurred: How to link files across the app without jeopardising the above-mentioned aims of Zettlr to make files application-independent?
 Many apps, such as nvALT or The Archive implement an internal linking system that makes it possible to reference files from each other to make navigation through the system as easy as possible.
 Zettlr also includes such a system.

 An internal link is written with the syntax of